foundersandcoders/coursebook/src/learn/dotnet-two/index.md

         _context = context;
     }
 ```
 The constructor for this class (line 4) requires BookContext to function.
-This means these two objects are now tightly linked and we cant easily  change one without changing the other.
+This means these two objects are now tightly linked and we can't easily change one without changing the other.

 To allow us more flexibility we are going to create something called an interface that we can feed in instead.
 An interface lets the constructor know what to expect but will not be as absolute as actually giving it the class.

-the first step to do that is to go into our data directory and make a new file called IBookContext that looks like this.
+The first step to do that is to go into our data directory and make a new file called IBookContext that looks like this.

 ```cs
 using MyWebApi.Models;
 using Microsoft.EntityFrameworkCore;

 namespace MyWebApi.Data
 {